MCT-master/mct-master.github.io/_posts/2020-05-03-dream-nest.md

 author: Jackson, Paul & Iggy
 image: /assets/img/
 excerpt: "For the Applied Project we created music for a hardware specific device to relax colicy babies"
-Keywords: MCT, Dream Nest, sound engine,
+Keywords: MCT, Dream Nest, sound engine
 ---
 The Dream Nest is a therapeutic product that uses low-frequency sound waves to sooth infants that suffer from various colic or stress related problems, in particular those associated with pre-term birth.